Switch Your Energy Supplier in the UK

 How to switch energy supplier...

-One of the main barriers preventing many homeowners and tenants from switching their energy provider is that they think the process is too complicated - but these days it is becoming more and more simple and hassle-free to change your gas and/or electric supplier.
+One of the main barriers preventing many homeowners and tenants from switching their energy provider is that they think the process is too complicated - but these days, it is becoming more and more simple and hassle-free to change your gas and/or electric supplier.

 To switch your energy supplier, you will need the following information:

 "Further home energy savings can be made by ensuring your home is as energy efficient as possible."

-When you haven’t switched provider for a while
+You haven’t switched provider for a while

-Usually, energy tariffs don't last more than 12 months - so when that time is up your supplier will probably automatically place you on their standard tariff.
-As you can probably guess, the 'standard' tariff is often one of their most expensive - so if you are on a standard tariff you should be looking to switch.
+Usually, energy tariffs don't last more than 12 months - so when that time is up, your supplier will probably automatically place you on their standard tariff.
+As you can probably guess, the 'standard' tariff is often one of their most expensive - so if you are on a standard tariff, you should be looking to switch.

 When prices go up

 Another good time to compare and switch energy suppliers is when prices are expected to rise.
-Typically, when one of the ‘big six’ energy providers announce a price increase then the whole market tends to follow suit.
+Typically, when one of the main UK energy providers announces a price increase, the whole market tends to follow suit.

-When a wholesale energy price rise is announced it is a great time to check the market and see if you can switch to a cheaper 'fixed rate' tariff before the price rise takes effect.
-The trick here is to be quick off the mark, as providers tend to have a set number of 'pre-price-rise' fixed rate tariffs available - effectively limiting the amount of customers who can take advantage before the cost goes up.
+When a wholesale energy price rise is announced, it is a great time to check the market and see if you can switch to a cheaper 'fixed rate' tariff before the price rise takes effect.
+The trick here is to be quick, as providers tend to have a set number of 'pre-price-rise' fixed rate tariffs available - effectively limiting the amount of customers who can take advantage before the cost goes up.

 Before winter comes